Send international transfers to Thailand quickly and cheaply.

 Foreign exchange rates explained

 Exchange rates shift on a daily basis depending on a number of political and economic factors.
 If a currency is strong, you can get more money when exchanging it with a weaker currency.
-For instance, in November 2017 1 USD was worth 32.90 Thai Baht (THB).
 This means for every dollar you transfer to Thailand, you’ll get almost 33 Baht in return.

 Options for sending money to Thailand from the US